Typically, we don't lose people because kihon gets too hard. Or because they take one too many kote to the ribs.

 Somewhere along the way, the dojo stops feeling like a place they belong.

 Of course, life can simply have 'other plans'.
 Jobs change.
 Families need more.
 Bodies finally say "enough."
 That's real.
-That’s human.
 No amount of good culture can stop the tide when life decides it’s time.

 But what about the ones who could have stayed?
 The ones still burning to train, but slowly slipping away?